 - NO SD

-Both of these error messages can appear on the LCD screen of your GoPro when the device can’t properly communicate with the SD card.
+Both of these error messages may appear on a GoPro’s LCD screen when the device fails to communicate effectively with the SD card.

 Here’s what you should do to fix the issue: